 Teachers were able to implement the clearly written Meet the Masters lesson plan with ease.
 Our second graders were actively engaged during the Picasso lesson.
 They created their own abstract art and were proud to share their masterpieces with their families during Open House last year.
 Overall, we were impressed with the material and the students enjoyed learning about Picasso.
 We will be doing the art project again this year to share at Open House.

 Art Curriculum for North Carolina Elementary Schools K-8

 Providing Engaging Art Curriculum to Elementary Schools & Districts Since 1985

-Meet the Masters has been providing engaging art curriculum to schools and districts since 1985.
 All 35 artist units come in multiple grade levels and are organized into 5 Tracks.
-They are incredibly well researched so that it can be taught by teachers, docents, or parent volunteers without having to create additional curriculum—we’ve done it for you.
+They are incredibly well researched so that it can be taught by teachers, docents, or parent volunteers without having to create additional curriculum—we’ve done the work and made it easy for you.

 Step 1: Assembly

 Introducing the Masters—Multi-Purpose Room or Classroom (20-45 minutes)

 The Meet the Masters elementary school art experience begins with a multi-media assembly using engaging Powerpoint slides, artist voices, and music where the children learn about the fascinating lives and famous works of the Master Artists.
 Interactive questions and multi-media content will captivate the students while walking through a virtual museum filled with interesting stories and facts.
 For any of our art projects for elementary schools, art background is not necessary because all lesson plans are scripted, illustrated, and timed.
 The art vocabulary, art elements, props, and visuals are all included and organized—nothing to research or gather.